Do you trust the Bible as the authority for your life? If so, you’re in the minority.

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.

 For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
 Hebrews 4:12

 God says His word not only teaches us what is right, but that it also corrects us when we are headed down a wrong path and trains us to live godly lives.
 God uses His Word in our lives like a surgeon with a scalpel to get down to the heart of every issue.
 To reveal our sinful attitudes and motivations and make us more like Jesus.
-(See also: “4 Things the Bible Teaches about Itself.” and “3 Attitudes We Need When We Read the Bible.”)
+(See also: “4 Ways to Apply Scripture to Your Life” and “3 Attitudes We Need When We Read the Bible.”)

 I have personally experienced the transformative power of God’s Word.
 Everything His Word promises He has done and is doing in my life.
 What other book can do that?

 The Bible is God’s inspired Word.
 We CAN trust ourselves to its authority.
 We CAN trust that God will use His Word in our lives for His good and our glory!

 What have you heard about the Bible from friends, family, neighbors, and co-workers?
 What range of ideas do they have about the reliability of God’s Word?